-1.1.10.
+1.1.13.
 Proposition.
 Let A be a linearly independent subset of a vector space V. Then there exists a Hamel basis for V which contains A.

 Hint for proof.
-Show first that a linearly independent subset of V is a basis for V if and only if it is a maximal linearly independent subset.
-Then order the set of linearly independent subsets of V which contain A by inclusion and apply Zorn's lemma.
-(If you are not familiar with Zorn's lemma, see section 1.7 of my linear algebra notes [14].)
+Show first that, for a nontrivial space, a linearly independent subset of V is a basis for V if and only if it is a maximal linearly independent subset.
+Then order the family of linearly independent subsets of V which contain A by inclusion and apply Zorn's lemma.
+(If you are not familiar with Zorn's lemma, see section 1.7 of my linear algebra notes [17].)

-1.1.11.
+1.1.14.
 Corollary.
-Every vector space has a basis.
+Every vector space has a Hamel basis.